-For the FY2020-2024 CIP, Board policy will require an average of about \$150M per year be directed at renovation and replacement projects in the capital program.
+For the FY2022-2026 CIP, Board policy will require that an average of about \$150M per year is directed at renovation and replacement projects in the capital program.
 We will be looking at your FR data and calculating the percentage of programmed space that is renovation or replacement space for each project in your Five-Year plan.
 This information will assist us in FR reporting and guarantee an accurate measure of our progress.